 Transitional Youth Services (TYS) provides three unique programs, including a drop-in center, transitional living program, and permanent supportive housing project.
 It is the goal of these programs to fill the need of sheltering and housing options, basic needs, life skills education and advocacy services for transitioning young adults ages 16 - 26 who are homeless or are at risk of being homeless.

 Stepping Stones Resource Center is a drop in center located at 711 S University Drive, Fargo, ND.
-October – May it is open 8a-8pm.
-Summer hours begin after Labor Day and are 8a-6pm.
+Memorial Day - Labor Day open Monday through Friday 8am-6pm; Saturday 10am-6pm.
+Labor Day to Memorial Day open Monday through Sunday 8am-8pm.
 Stepping Stones provides case management and access to basic needs such as bus passes, hygiene items, free laundry, blankets, computer and Wifi access, food, clothing, and children’s items including diapers, wipes and formula.
 We serve lunch weekdays from 12p-1p and hot breakfast on Wednesday mornings at 9:30.
 During the winter months SSRC adds an extended hours shelter program from 8p-8a to serve youth as the shelters in the area fill due to inclement weather.

 Transitional Living Program was started in 2010 for transitional aged youth who are experiencing homelessness or at the highest risk of becoming homeless.
 Currently, we can serve 5 youth in our current housing.
 The program is 90 days assists youth in accessing permanent housing and other support services through case management offered to those in our program.